Resource-saving revitalisation in the old town of Mainz

 A facade cladding with Rieder formparts made it possible to preserve the original building structure of a dilapidated town house while simultaneously implementing the progressive design concept by the architects at Faerber.
 The durability of the Rieder facades significantly contributes to a reduction of the ecological footprint.

 Extending the life of buildings is a particularly sustainable strategy that comes with social, environmental and economic benefits.
 A facade cladding construction with elements made of glassfibre reinforced concrete by Rieder gave a vacant building in Mainz a modern facelift while preserving the building’s existing structure.
-The eco-friendly renovation of the town house helped attract new tenants, marking an important step in revitalizing an otherwise underutilised street.
+The eco-friendly renovation of the town house helped attract new tenants, marking an important step in revitalising an otherwise underutilised street.

 Integrated with an open mind

-The modernized facade with shaped concrete elements adds values to the building in a variety of ways.
-The formparts in the color sahara by the Austrian facade specialist Rieder harmoniously blend into the area’s 1950s architectural language.
+The modernised facade with shaped concrete elements adds values to the building in a variety of ways.
+The formparts in the colour sahara by the Austrian facade specialist Rieder harmoniously blend into the area’s 1950s architectural language.
 “The new facade’s material stands in contrasts with the somewhat shabby neighbourhood and thus poses a challenge for it to keep up in terms of its architectural design.
 The exposed precast concrete elements and the copper elements in turn establish a connection to the high-quality building fabric of the old town”, says architect Fabian Faerber, explaining the reasons for using the glassfibre reinforced concrete elements.

 Building within the existing fabric reduces resource consumption to a minimum and lowers the carbon footprint.
 “Using what’s there already rather than building something new is known to be the best way to save grey energy and reduce land sealing”, says Wolfgang Rieder, owner of the Rieder Group, about the material’s benefits.
 This not only preserved the original form, it also created a model for resource-efficient, circular construction.
 Another key principle of building within the existing fabric is to show an appreciation of a building’s history and architectural integrity.
 The cultural heritage at Schöfferstraße was preserved and rooms with character that honour the street’s history were created.
 The architects managed to strike a delicate balance between tradition and innovation by creating a bridge from the past to the future and merging aesthetics with functionality.